LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 # Setup
 Install Python 3.9.13 https://www.python.org/downloads/release/python-3913/
+(check the "Add python 3.9 to PATH" box in the installer)

 Install pip (if you have any specific issues with pip during setup, try reverting to version 22.0.4)